MykolaBiron/MykolaBiron/README.md

 - 👋 Hi, I’m @Schmal4ik
 - 👀 I’m interested in data analysis and web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning django framework
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Schmal4ik/Schmal4ik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.